mhepeyiler/TypeTraits/README.md

 # TypeTraitsImplementation

-This is `type_traits*` library implementation.
+This is just primitive `type_traits*` library implementation some of the functions did not implemented.
 Just understand the templates.